 - Great images.
 YouTube is a visual medium, so an eye-catching image is a natural inclusion.
 Many creators use photos of their faces because human recognition is more likely to click on an expression they understand.
 A flashy car, or a beautiful scenic shot, or the shocking outcome of the video, are all possible thumbnail candidates.
 The idea is to intrigue without misleading the viewer.

 - Recognizable branding.
 One way that creators help to make their thumbnails clickable is through branding.
-A standard layout used in each thumbnail helps with recognition.
+A consistent layout used in each thumbnail helps with recognition.
 Others use their logo or a familiar image in each thumbnail to establish callback memory.

 - Vibrant colors.
 Our eyes tend to look at vibrant colors more than drab or faded ones.
 An easy way to do this is to select a particular color and increase its saturation a bit.
 Take a few steps back from your PC, and see how much more it catches your eyes than the unedited version.